garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Database Management System (DBMS).md

-used to store data in a
+used to manage data in a [[COMPSCI235 - Software Development Methodologies/database|database]]
 ### Types
 - ### Relational (Structured) - data is structured as tables; rows & columns
 	- SQLite